SaifSabban/InternetMusicPlayer/README.md

 ## Uploading Code
 One needs to have the Particle Photon initialised and setup to their Wi-Fi and account.
 Following the guide at the [Particle Website](https://docs.particle.io/quickstart/photon/).

-Next, if you're using the Web IDE click on this [Link](https://go.particle.io/shared_apps/5f118e1afb925e0008ff4b5a).
+Next, if you're using the Web IDE click on this [Link](https://go.particle.io/shared_apps/5f1fe962fb925e0016ffc581).
 It should open your Web IDE with all the necessary files needed.
-If you're using a computer application, you can find the necessary files needed under the [InternetMusicPlayer_V1 Zip](https://github.com/saifsabban/InternetMusicPlayer/tree/master/InternetMusicPlayer_V1).
+If you're using a computer application, you can find the necessary files needed under the [InternetMusicPlayer_V2 Zip](https://github.com/saifsabban/InternetMusicPlayer/tree/master/InternetMusicPlayer_V1).

 ## Understanding The Particle Functions

+**_01_PlayFolderSong_**: Choose a song & file to play.
+You can only go between 0 and 65535.
+Song limit 0-654, folder limit 0-99.
+Type as one number.

-**_01_MusicState_**: Choose if you want to play, pause or stop a song.
+**_02_MusicState_**: Choose if you want to play, pause or stop a song.
 0 = Pause, 1 = Play, 2 = Stop.
 Or type in the words play, pause or stop.

-**_02_SkipSong_**: Choose if you want to skip to next or previous song.
+**_03_SkipSong_**: Choose if you want to skip to next or previous song.
 0 = Previous Song, 1 = Next Song.
 Or type in the words Previous, or Next.

-**_03_Volume_**: Choose what volume level you want, you can only go between 0 and 100.
+**_04_Volume_**: Choose what volume level you want, you can only go between 0 and 100.

-**_04_Cycle_**: Choose if you want to cycle the current folder.
+**_05_Cycle_**: Choose if you want to cycle the current folder.
 0 = Stop Cycle, 1 = Allow Cycle.

-**_05_SpeakerState_**: Choose if you want to enable or disable speaker.
+**_06_SpeakerState_**: Choose if you want to enable or disable speaker.
 0 = Disable Speaker, 1 = Enable Speaker.

-**_06_MP3PlayerState_**: Choose if you want to have player go to sleep, wakeup, or reset.
+**_07_MP3PlayerState_**: Choose if you want to have player go to sleep, wakeup, or reset.
 0 = Sleep, 1 = Wake, 2 = Restart.
 Or type in the words Sleep, Wake or Restart.

-**_07_PlaySong_**: Choose what song you want to play from current file.
+**_08_PlaySong_**: Choose what song you want to play from current file.
 You can only go between 0 and 255.
+(Needs Fixing)

-**_08_PlayFolder_**: Choose a file & play the first song there.
+**_09_PlayFolder_**: Choose a file & play the first song there.
 You can only go between 0 and 255.

-**_09_PlayFolderSong_**: Choose a song & file to play.
-You can only go between 0 and 65535.
-Song limit 0-654, folder limit 0-99.
-Type as one number.
+(Needs Fixing)

 **_10_Restart_0_**: Restarts Particle Photon, type; Yes Or 0.